 The next morning we walked around the ship enjoying the scenery.
 It was a beautiful sight watching the sun come up over endless waters, as the ship tore through dark-blue waters, throwing frothy white surf in its wake.
 The tranquility of all this did something wonderful to the soul.

 The ship itself had an air of gaiety about it.
-There was live song on the open deck.
-Children were jumping around in the shallow pool and splashing water all over as they came through the slip and slide.
-The guests were trying to make most of the tropical sun on their, as they sipped their beverages on the deck-chairs.
+There was live music on the open deck.
+Children were jumping around in the shallow pool, splashing water all over as they came through the slip-and-slide.
+The guests were trying to make most of the tropical sun, as they sipped their beverages on deck-chairs.
 The hospitable crew was all over the place trying to make the trip as memorable as possible.
 It was a festive sight worth cherishing.

 I was incessantly hungry but the sight of any food nauseated me.
 It especially annoyed me to watch my husband, who has a moderate appetite on land, become a voracious glutton on the ocean.
 He wolfed down a heaped plate, while I struggled through a piece of bland toast.

 The general cheerfulness of the ship and its people depressed me as I yearned for land.
 When we stepped off at the docks at the end of the cruise, I was tempted to fall on the good earth and kiss her.

 So, let me reiterate my earlier point: I love the clear turquoise waters, I love the moon-beams shimmering on the ocean, I love the star-lit sky above, but I hate sea-travel, as I have no sea-legs.